Franco-U/hugo-tania/exampleSite/content/post/SKINCARE Listings.md

 ### How to use

 + FILE (Silver side) - Smooth out ridges, remove stains using this side.
-+ SMOOTH (Blue side) - Polish nail with this part to promote better blood circulation.
++ SMOOTH (Blue side) - Polish nail with this side for better blood circulation.
 + POLISH (White side) - Buff to a high gloss with this side.

 #### Recommended use: